simonw/datasette/docs/internals.rst

 Instances of the ``Database`` class can be used to execute queries against attached SQLite databases, and to run introspection against their schemas.

-SQLite only allows one database connection to write at a time.
-Datasette handles this for you by maintaining a queue of writes to be executed against a given database.
-Plugins can submit write operations to this queue and they will be executed in the order in which they are received.

 .. _database_execute:

 await db.execute(sql, ...)